 Today the center is housed in a two-story building with eight rooms.
 It serves more than 400 girls, and offers classes in English, computers, mathematics, science, and business management.
 It also provides civic education for rural women in four districts of Farah Province.
 The center has become a symbol of hope and women’s empowerment in a province rife with poverty and high unemployment.

 Ahmad plans to return to her home country to design and implement national programs similar to HOLD.
 “I want all Afghan girls to get educated and be economically independent.
-Education and economic independence brings respect and recognition to women at family and societal level.”
+Education and economic independence brings respect and recognition to women at family and societal levels.”

 She says her time at Brandeis IBS has changed her both personally and professionally.
 “There is such a mix of cultures at this school, and it has broadened my perspective about people and tolerance towards various cultures.
 I understand that while we may have differences—in our language, our religion, and the color of our skin—we are all human.